 While pouring a foundation may not be as visually exciting as seeing a building go up in its recognizable form, it is critical to get it right.
 No one would ever risk putting hours of work into building a house if it lacked a foundation to keep it solid, strong, and immovable.
 Unfortunately, that’s what happens when we dive right into teaching children benchmark skills, without recognizing the critical importance of the foundational skills that have to come before.

-As just one example, phonemic awareness has been shown to be an extremely strong predictor of reading success, and the lack of the skill has been linked to reading failure and dyslexia.
+As just one example, phonemic awareness has been shown to be an extremely strong predictor of reading success, and the lack of the skill has been linked to reading struggles.
 It begins before a child learns the ABCs and is developed without ever looking at a printed word.
 Yet it is a skill that can be taught, if we’ll just take the time.
 Time to talk, read, sing, and chant.
 Time to simply play with words.

 But the simpleness of it is not nearly as appealing as seeing kids pull words from a page where none seemed to exist before, so we’re tempted to skip it and get on to the skills that are more noticeable and universally appreciated as actual reading skills.
 While that may produce “readers”, their foundation will be shaky.

 If you want the proper foundation for reading, take it from reading experts Irene Fountas and Gay Su Pinnell who said it best in their (outstanding) resource, Literacy Beginnings: A Prekindergarten Handbook*:

 “The knowledge that forms the foundation for reading and writing is built throughout early childhood through play, language, and literary experiences.”

 Similar foundational skills are critical for other learning areas as well, and they are built — almost imperceptibly to some — through developmentally appropriate, hands-on, playful learning experiences.
 If our anxiety is about having successful learners in the future, it seems we should give them the right start today.